Last Updated on

 Arctis series, for those who don't know, isn't new either.
-These headsets are known for their extra comfortable design.
-This is probably the reason why Steelseries didn't do major overhaul in the design area.
+These headsets are known for their extra-comfortable design.
+This is probably the reason why Steelseries didn't do a major overhaul in the design area.

-Apart from this, Arctis Pro has its left earcups loaded with features like a volume knob, a retractable mic, mute button, and 3.5 mm audio jack etc.
+Apart from this, Arctis Pro has its left earcup loaded with features like a volume knob, a retractable mic, mute button, and 3.5 mm audio jack etc.

-Like Arctis 7, this headset features an elegant, all-black design which makes it one of the few headsets you'll be proud in taking outside.
-There's ski-google headband design which gives it a cozy yet firm grip over your head.
-I wore for almost 8 hours but didn't feel discomfort of any sort.
+Like Arctis 7, this headset features an elegant, all-black design which makes it one of the few headsets you'll be proud of taking outside.
+There's ski-goggle headband design which gives it a cozy yet firm grip over your head.
+I wore for almost 8 hours but didn't feel the discomfort of any sort.

-The same goes for microphone.
+The same goes for the microphone.
 It's almost as good as a dedicated microphone.

-Apart from one minor flaw that it has short cables which makes it less beneficial for everyone who's not a gamer, GameDAC performs very good.
-You can buy your own cables however, if you think they're short in any way.
+Apart from one minor flaw that it has short cables which makes it less beneficial for everyone who's not a gamer, GameDAC performs very well.
+You can buy your own cables too, if you think they're short in any way.

 The GameDAC enables this headset to catch even the tiniest of the music details in a soundtrack.
-The volume is a little less than what some high end headphones offer, but this is only flaw we were able to find in Arctis pro - except its price.
+The volume is a little less than what some high-end headphones offer, but this is the only flaw we were able to find in Arctis pro - except its price.

-But for all its pros, it is definitely the best high end gaming headset for 2019, and if you can afford it, there's no reason for you not getting it.
+But for all its pros, it is definitely the best high-end gaming headset for 2019, and if you can afford it, there's no reason for not getting it.